Qualifying for an Absentee Ballot

 Some states permit voters to join a permanent absentee/mail ballot voting list.
 Voters who request to be on this list will automatically receive an absentee/mail ballot for each election.
 This option may be offered to all voters, or to a limited number of voters based on certain criteria described below.

-Eleven states permit voters with permanent disabilities to use a “single sign-up” option.
+- Other states permit voters with permanent disabilities to use a “single sign-up” option.
 In some cases, a note from a physician or other indication of a permanent disability may be required.
-Once on the list, the state sends these voters absentee/mail ballots:
+Once on the list, the state sends these voters absentee/mail ballots.

-An additional six states automatically send absentee/mail ballot applications to voters on a permanent/single sign-up list.
-This differs from the category above since voters must return the application before receiving an absentee/mail ballot:
+Another handful of states automatically send absentee/mail ballot applications to voters on a permanent/single sign-up list.
+This differs from the category above since voters must return the application before receiving an absentee/mail ballot.

 Find more information on Table 3: States with Permanent Absentee Voting Lists.